The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 A. Tax Exemptions

 Institutes, associations, and foundations do not pay corporate income tax on their not-for-profit activities, if they were established for not-for-profit purposes in accordance with the applicable law, and if their activities are carried out in accordance with their purposes (Article 9, Corporate Income Tax Law).
-Each of these organizations, however – including public institutes – must pay corporate income tax on income derived from for-profit activities, even if the activities are related to the organization‘s statutory purposes and activities.
+Each of these organizations, however – including public institutes – must pay corporate income tax on income derived from for-profit activities, even if the activities are related to the organization‘s statutory purposes and activities (Article 9, Corporate Income Tax Law).

 B. Deductibility of Charitable Contributions

-Both legal and physical persons can deduct donations to organizations that: 1) pursue humanitarian, social, scientific, sport, cultural, health, educational or religious purposes; and 2) are registered to pursue said activity.
+Entities can deduct donations to organizations that: 1) pursue humanitarian, disabled persons’ assistance, social, charity, scientific, sport, cultural, health, educational, ecological or religious purposes; and 2) are registered to pursue said activity as not-for-profit activity (Article 59, Corporate Income Tax Act).
 Donations can be given in money or other property.
-The maximum deductible amount is 0.3% of the donor’s taxable income for the fiscal year in question.
-An additional deduction of up to 0.2% of taxable income can be taken if the donation is to an organization established for protection from natural and other disasters.
+The maximum deductible amount is 0.3% of the donor’s taxable income for the fiscal year in question; though the deductible amount cannot exceed the amount of the total tax base.
+An additional deduction of up to 0.2% of taxable income can be taken if the donation is made for cultural purposes or to an organization established for protection from natural and other disasters.
 Donations that exceed this percentage are not treated as tax deductible.
 Individuals liable for personal income tax can designate 0.5% of their tax owed for financing activities in the public interest or for financing political parties or representative trade unions.
-[3]
+[4]

 Beneficiaries exempt from inheritance and gift tax include “legal private person established for religious, humanitarian, charity, health, social, educational, research, cultural, protection or rescue activities if gift or inheritance is given to perform such activities.”
 Other taxes, including value added tax and motor vehicle tax, may be owed even when a gift is exempt from inheritance or gift tax.